 Bathing/Grooming: Your pet will not be able to be bathed for two weeks after surgery, so please make preparations for any bathing/grooming to be done prior to surgery, if necessary.

 Vaccines: We require proof of prior rabies vaccine on the day of surgery.
 If you are not able to provide proof of a current rabies vaccines (i.e. rabies tag, invoice from veterinarian, rabies certificate, etc.), your pet will be required to receive a rabies vaccine with us on the day of surgery.
 If your pet is current on vaccines, please bring proof.
+We strongly recommend that your dog or cat be up-to-date on vaccinations before arriving at PetFix.
 Likewise, if your pet has been to the veterinarian 30 days prior to his or her spay/neuter appointment, please bring all records from that visit to your pet’s appointment.
 If your pet has a medical condition, please let us know when you schedule the appointment.

 The Day of Surgery: Please bring your cat in a carrier (no more than 2 cats may share 1 carrier) and dog on a leash.
 Please leave your pets in your car while you register and fill out paperwork.
 Once your registration is complete, a staff member will advise you to bring in your pet.
-If you do not have enough cat carriers, they are available for purchase on the day of surgery for $5 each.
-Please let us know at check-in if you need additional cat carriers.
+If you do not have enough cat carriers, cardboard carriers are available at no charge.
+Please let us know when scheduling your appointment or at check-in if you need additional cat carriers.

 Payment: Please bring your full payment for surgery at check-in on the day of your pet’s surgery.
 We accept cash, Visa, Mastercard, and Discover (no American Express).
 Checks are NOT accepted at the PetFix clinic.